-The approval line is dotted where these permissions are either expired or extant and turns to a solid line where permissions are still live and can still be expected to be built.
-The green line is based on actual completions and where it becomes dotted it represents the anticipated built out rate up until 2023.
-The forecasted trend is a reflection of the programming of allocated sites, which is detailed in Section 9 and also includes programming of windfall sites of over 1 unit as well as a windfall assumption of 30 units a year.
+The forecasted trend for 2021 to 2025 is a reflection of the programming of allocated sites, which is broken down by Local Authority in Table 4, this includes programming of windfall sites of over 1 unit as well as a windfall assumption of 30 units a year.
 This is in keeping with the calculations for the effective housing land supply as per Table 1 in section 2.
+For the details on allocated sites view Section 8.

 It should be noted that compared to Local Authorities, the scale of housing development in the National Park is significantly lower, therefore the completion of a single development site can have a considerable impact on overall delivery, as can be seen from the graph above.
-So in terms of completions the graph can be explained as follows:
+In terms of completions the graph can be explained as follows: